-- No food after midnight (Water is OK).
+- No food after midnight (Small amount of water is OK).

-- Bring all your medications, special diet, and/or e-collar with you.
-We will refill what is needed, if you do not bring an e-collar with your pet or at time of pick-up, we will make sure your pet goes home with one (cost $10-30 depending on size and material, we offer different options for collars) NO exceptions.
+- Bring all your medications, special diet, and/or e-collar (plastic collar) with you (we will refill what is needed, if you do not bring an e-collar with your pet or at time of pick-up, we will make sure your pet goes home with one (cost $10-30 depending on size and material) NO exceptions.

-- We perform surgeries from 8am – 4pm; you will be contacted as soon as we are finished (No News is Good News!).
+- We perform surgeries from 9am – 4pm; you will be contacted as soon as we are finished with your pet’s procedure (No News is Good News!).

-- We will perform rounds in the morning, check on all of our patients, and will call you between 8:00-9:30am to give you an update and schedule a pick-up appointment.
+- We will perform rounds in the morning and check on all of our patients.

 - We will discuss medications, give you some exercises to do at home, review any x-rays, and answer any additional questions.